gSchool/curriculum-2014-denver/goals/high-level-goals.md

 * Be okay with the unknown

 ### Security
-* This ia whole domain that could take 6 months to teach, let's not distract from learning how to code
+* This is whole domain that could take 6 months to teach, let's not distract from learning how to code

 # Instructor/Program Goals
 ### Support everyone